-UNTIL a new Coloman the Book-lover103 declares with all the weight of his authority that a gift for languages does not exist, we will hear remarks such as, "He's just good at languages."
+UNTIL a new Coloman the Book-lover declares with all the weight of his authority that a gift for languages does not exist, we will hear remarks such as:

+"He's just good at languages."

 No one is "just" good at languages.
-Success in language learning is determined by a simple equation:
+Success in language learning is expressed by a simple equation:

-Invested Time + Interestedness = Result
+Invested time + interestedness = result